gohugoio/hugo/content/en/content-management/formats.md

 : Apply HTML attributes such as `class` and `id` to Markdown images and block elements including blockquotes, fenced code blocks, headings, horizontal rules, lists, paragraphs, and tables.

 [Extensions]
-: Leverage the embedded Markdown extensions to create tables, definition lists, footnotes, task lists, and more.
+: Leverage the embedded Markdown extensions to create tables, definition lists, footnotes, task lists, inserted text, mark text, subscripts, superscripts, and more.

 [Mathematics]
 : Include mathematical equations and expressions in Markdown using LaTeX or TeX typesetting syntax.